Elemental-Power-Ltd/EPOCH/epoch_simulator/epoch_py/README.md

 Check if the SiteData / TaskData pairing is valid without running a simulation

+`calculate_capex(task)`

+Calculate the capex for a site defined by its SiteData / TaskData pair

 #### Result

 A  `SimulationResult` is returned by calls to `simulate_scenario`.
 It contains the result values for each of the five objectives.